Minimal genera of open 4-manifolds: Preliminaries

-Clearly, any diffeomorphism $X\to Y$ (between oriented 4-manifolds but possibly reversing orientation) sends the genus filtration of $X$ to that of $Y$, so the genus-rank function is a diffeomorphism invariant of smooth structures on $X$, determined by the genus function (and intersection form up to sign).
-Similarly, for any subgroup $A\subset {\rm H}_2(X)$, we can define a relative genus filtration $\Gamma_{A,g}$ by replacing ${\rm H}_2(X)$ with its quotient by $A$ (and further torsion) in the above discussion.
-(While $G$ and $Q$ need not descend to the quotient, we can still study the rational span of surfaces with given bounds on genus and self-intersection.)
-This filtration will be preserved by diffeomorphisms $X\to Y$ that preserve the corresponding subgroups $A$, so the corresponding relative genus-rank function will be a diffeomorphism invariant of smoothings on $X$ whenever $A$ is chosen to be a homeomorphism-invariant subgroup (such as the image of the Hurewicz map or span of elements with a given constraint on their self-intersection).
+Clearly, any diffeomorphism $X\to Y$ (between oriented 4--manifolds but possibly reversing orientation) sends the genus filtration of $X$ to that of $Y$, and the genus--rank function is a diffeomorphism invariant of smooth structures on $X$, determined by the genus function (and intersection form up to sign).